 One of the most popular and affordable ways to create a digital budget is with Microsoft Excel.
-When you create a budget template in Excel, you can fully customize your budget to track your monthly income and expenses.
+When you create a budget template in MS Excel, you can fully customize your budget to track your monthly income and expenses.
 As the budget process can feel slightly overwhelming at first, this guide will help create your own Excel budget.

 There are two different ways to create a budget template in Excel.
 You can either get started with a template or build your own.
 You will learn how to do both.